ashishkarki/url-shortener-v3/README.md

 Keep in mind, we have two apps within the whole app: a react frontend and a express backend.
 Fear not!!
 The process of running the app has been made butter-smooth.
 Let's get started:

+0. The step zero of any node/npm app, is executing npm i at both levels: root level and then inside the /url-shortener-web level.
 1. The easiest way to get started is executing the command `npm run dev` from the project's root.
 This will run both the frontend/client and the backend/server concurrently.
 You can then access the application webpage/frontend at the web address `http://localhost:3000`.
 2. Go on, give it shot.
 3. Things got weird, didn't it?
 If you look at the node/server/express/whatever console/command-line-tool, you see any error similar to this -